kiwi515/ogws_info/README.md

 # ogws_info
 Resources/information that I've gathered during my work with OGWS.
+- This repository is meant to only cover structures from the RP engine (the engine designed for the Pack Project).
+- As a result, this code will reference other external (EGG/NW4R/etc.) structures that are not defined here.

 If you are interested in the decompilation, or would like to contribute, feel free to check it out here: https://github.com/doldecomp/ogws

 ## Index
-- `code/`: Documented code regarding data structures and concepts seen within the game.
-The code is not a 1:1 decompilation; however, it is close enough to precisely replicate thinigs like mathematical formulas.
+- `RP/`: Documented code regarding data structures and concepts in the RP engine.
+Most classes will only have headers, but if the code is easily documentable then it will usually also have a CPP file.

 - `RSPE_r1.dmap`: Symbol map (NTSC-U, v1.01) for use with the Dolphin emulator, to aid in debugging.
 Converted from the decompilation Ghidra project.
 Updated when I get the chance.